Axis ship-watching activities in the Gibraltar area: Early activities

-The German Abwehr and Italian intelligence services established a network of ship-watching positions along the Strait of Gibraltar in Spain and Spanish Morocco during the early years of World War II.
-This was conducted with the authorisation of the Spanish government led by Francisco Franco.
+The German Abwehr and the Italian Servizio Informazioni Militare (Military Intelligence Service [1925–1944]) established a network of ship-watching positions along the Strait of Gibraltar in Spain and Spanish Morocco during the early years of the Second World War.
+This was conducted with the agreement of the Spanish government led by Francisco Franco.

-While the ship-watching organisation was initially incompetent, by the northern autumn of 1941 it had grown into an effective source of intelligence.
+While the ship-watching organisation was ineffective at first, by the autumn of 1941 it had grown into a valuable source of intelligence.
 By this time the Axis forces were operating stations at Alboran Island, Algeciras, Cape Trafalgar, Cape de Gata, Cape Tres Forcas, Ceuta, Málaga, Melilla, Tangier, Tarifa and Tetuan.
-Two of the stations were manned by Spanish personnel and the others by Spanish, German and Italian personnel.
+Two of the stations were manned by Spanish personnel and the others by Spaniards, Germans and Italians.
 The Germans and Italians are believed to have worn Spanish uniform to conceal their presence.
-The station at Algeciras, which was directly across the Bay of Gibraltar from the British territory, was the most important and radioed at least 20 reports each day to Abwehr headquarters in Berlin.
+The station at Algeciras, which was directly across the Bay of Gibraltar from the British territory, was the most important and radioed at least twenty reports each day to Abwehr headquarters in Berlin.

 The British Government was aware of the Axis ship-watching network and monitored its activities by decoding the radio signals sent by Abwehr personnel.
-While the British had no way of countering the network in 1941, this intelligence enabled the development of limited counter-measures.
-Allied ships operating near Gibraltar, were instructed to sail during periods of poor visibility and take evasive courses.
+While the British could not counter the network in 1941, this intelligence enabled the development of limited counter-measures.
+Allied ships, operating near Gibraltar, were instructed to sail during periods of poor visibility and take evasive courses.
 The British intelligence services were able to advise the naval command at Gibraltar of the ship movements which had been reported by Axis forces.